-Gov. Andrew Cuomo announced on April 6 that due to ongoing public health concerns related to COVID-19/Coronavirus, the statewide school closure will be extended through April 29.
+Gov. Andrew Cuomo announced on May 1 that due to ongoing public health concerns related to COVID-19/Coronavirus, the statewide school closure will be extended through the remainder of the school year.

 Two to three volunteers per day will also assist with food drop-off at the following locations and designated drop-off areas:

 - 11:15 a.m. – Manor Sites, drop-off in front of main office